olegshulyakov/go-briefly-bot/README.md

+## Disclaimer

+**Note:** This project is currently in its early stages and represents a quick prototype solution.
+It was developed as a proof of concept and may contain bugs, incomplete features, or lack sophisticated error handling.
+While it serves its intended purpose as a demonstration, it is not yet production-ready.
+If this project generates significant interest from the community, I am open to expanding it into a more comprehensive and robust application.
+Your feedback, bug reports, and contributions are highly welcome and encouraged!

+Please use this project with the understanding that it is a work in progress, and I appreciate your patience and support as it evolves.

 # Telegram YouTube Reteller Bot

 A Telegram bot written in Go that retells YouTube videos.
 It uses `yt-dlp` to fetch video transcripts and a Hugging Face model (or OpenRouter API) to summarize them.
 The bot is designed to be lightweight, easy to deploy, and extensible.